EtherBots/ETHERBOTS-Bug-Bounty/README.md

 *1 point = 1 USD worth of ETH at time of payment.*
 - **Critical**: up to 1000 points

-*Examples*: Steal someones part trivially.
+*Examples*: Steal someone's part trivially.
 Steal ETH off a user or the contract.
 Access onlyOwner functions.
 Ruin a significant portion of game experience.
 - **High**: up to 500 points

 *Examples*: Access things for free, i.e. battling without battle fees.
 Control any functions' randomness in an exploitable way.